TL;DR, the short version:

-• The most-botched DIY categories are tile installation (44% failure rate), drywall repair with texture matching (38%), and door/window adjustment (31%)
+• The most-botched DIY categories are tile installation, drywall repair with texture matching, and door and window adjustment

 Does DIY home repair actually save money?